-Justice was served when founding as Administrative Director (Acting Principal) of North Island College I attended monthly Principals' meetings sitting across the table from George.
+Justice when founding was served as Administrative Director (Acting Principal) of North Island College I attended monthly Principals' meetings sitting across the table from George.
 All but one member of the North Island College Council were English immigrants or ancestry; only one was east European.
 Only the latter wanted me to have the title as Principal, as was the case with other colleges but he got ruled out by the English and I became 'Administrative Director'.